humzaashraf1/NLP-with-Antimicrobials/README.md

 Ground truth: [0 1], where the left-side class is AMP and the right-side class is non-AMPs.

 ### Visualizing BERT Embeddings with t-Distributed Stochastic Neighbor Embedding (t-SNE)
 t-SNE is a dimensionality reduction technique that allows n-dimensional vectors to be projected down into 2-dimensional space based on relative similarity in high-dimensional space.
 Since BERT essentially produces high dimensional embedding vectors, we can visualize "similarity" between peptide sequences by comparing the relative distances between data points in the projected space.
+To achieve this, we simply pass our tokenized sequences to the model in small batches and then compute the mean of the entire tokenized sequence (using "outputs.last_hidden_state.mean(dim=1)") in the last hidden layer instead of proceeding to the final fully-connected layer (see visualize_embeddings.py).

 **BERT Before Fine Tuning**
 <img src="https://github.com/humzaashraf1/NLP-with-Antimicrobials/assets/121640997/c7f4333c-4dfa-4c5e-a45f-c8d5e0c75b2f" alt="tSNE Before Fine Tuning" width="400" height="300">